Mephi78/obsidian-help-de/de/Bearbeiten und Formatieren/Properties.md

 ### Templates

 You can add properties to [[Integrierte Erweiterungen/Templates]].

 When you insert a template into the active note, all the properties from the template will be added to the note.
-Obsidian will also merge any properties that exist in your note with properties in the template.
+Obsidian will also merge any properties that exist in your note with properties in the template. ^templates-properties

 ### Rename properties